PSAppDeployToolkit/PSAppDeployToolkit/docs/Uninstall-ADTApplication.md

 ### -InstalledApplication
 Specifies the \[PSADT.Types.InstalledApplication\] object to remove.
-This parameter is typically used when piping Get-ADTInstalledApplication to this function.
+This parameter is typically used when piping Get-ADTApplication to this function.

 ```yaml
 Type: InstalledApplication